matjazv/ds18b20/README.md

-# ds18b20
+# Simple library for temperature sensor DS18B20 with alarm support on ESP32
-Library for temperature sensor DS18B20 on ESP32 (esp-idf)
+# Usage